 The American immigration process has become convoluted over the years.
 You are required to meet strict requirements and submit numerous pieces of evidence.
 Do not try to handle U.S. immigration agencies on your own.
 Contact The Gonzalez Law Group.

-The Gonzalez Law Group assist clients with 601 waiver applications throughout Harris County.
-Call (832) 530-4070 or submit your information in the online contact form to schedule a time to speak with the immigration department at The Gonzalez Law Group.
+Our firm assists clients with 601 waiver applications throughout Harris County.
+Call (832) 530-4070 or submit your information in the online contact form to schedule a time to speak with the immigration department.